nswdpc/silverstripe-mailgun-sync/docs/en/100-webhooks.md

 #### Example

-You have 2 websites all using the same mailing domain, with 2 webhook endpoints pointing at these sites configured in Mailgun settings.
+You have 2 websites both using the same mailing domain, with 2 webhook endpoints pointing at these sites configured in Mailgun settings.

 You can use this configuration value to filter out webhook submissions for the other site (provided the configuration value is different between the two sites).

 You can leave this empty and aggregate all webhook submissions on your mailing domain

-### webhook_previous_filter_variable
+MAILGUN_WEBHOOK_PREVIOUS_FILTER_VARIABLE

 (string)